gaurang123123/Assignment-LoginDetails-React-Native/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+In this App it contains the Login Details of 80 users which are fetched to display the single record of the user on a page.
+It have next and previous button to toogle between the screen.
 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.